subaquatic-pierre/oxideauth-api/docs/overview.md

 ## Core Architectural Principles

-- **Multi-Tenancy via Namespaces:** The entire system is built around the concept of a `Namespace`.
-A `Namespace` is the top-level, isolated container for a single organization (tenant), ensuring that one tenant's users, roles, and configurations are completely segregated from another's.
+- **Multi-Tenancy via Workspaces:** The entire system is built around the concept of a `Workspace`.
+A `Workspace` is the top-level, isolated container for a single organization (tenant), ensuring that one tenant's users, roles, and configurations are completely segregated from another's.

-- **Configuration Scoped to Namespaces:** Each tenant has full control over their own namespace and can configure:
+- **Configuration Scoped to Workspaces:** Each tenant has full control over their own workspace and can configure:

   - External OIDC Providers (e.g., Google, Azure AD).
   - Security policies like token lifetimes and MFA rules.